jllerena1/table-test-mcp/piada.md

 # Joke of the Day

-**Why did the developer's app show a blank page?**
+**Why did the developer's app show a blank page in production?**

-Because they commented out the schema and forgot to add an error boundary! 😅

-The app was like: "I have nothing to say... literally NOTHING!"
+Because `useAuth()` returned `undefined` and the code was like: "I don't know what to do with this...
+I'll just show nothing!" 😅

+The developer: "Why isn't it working?"
+The code: "I'm loading... wait, am I loading?
+I don't know! `loading` is undefined!"
+The developer: *adds proper error handling*
+The code: "Oh NOW I know what to do!
+Let me show you the login page!" 🎉

 ---

-**After the fix:**
+**The Sequel:**

-Developer: "Why is the page blank?"
+Developer: "But why is it still blank?"
-App: "Because you told me to keep my schema to myself!"
-Developer: *uncomments schema*
+Console: "[InstantDB] ERROR: db.useAuth is not a function"
+Developer: "Ah!
+I need to validate before using!"
+Console: "[InstantDB] Successfully initialized with schema"
-App: "NOW we can talk!" 💬✨
+App: "Finally!
+I can breathe!" 💨

 ---

-**Moral of the story**: Never ghost your schema in production!
-It needs to speak up!
+**Moral of the story**: Always validate your hooks and add logging!
+Your future self (and production users) will thank you!

 ---

-*Updated: January 15, 2025 - Fresh from fixing the deployment!*
+*Updated: January 15, 2025 - Fixed error handling and production logging!*